antoinedelia/aws-spotify-cover-automation/README.md

   <img width="450" alt="Spotify Cover Automation website overview" src="https://github.com/user-attachments/assets/22742256-38b3-4d91-be93-afeba6dbf3a0" />
 </p>

 This tool analyzes your chosen Spotify playlist, identifies the **top 4 most frequent artists**, and then crafts a beautiful custom cover image for your playlist.
 Best of all, it can **automatically update the playlist cover on Spotify** for you.
 Give your playlists the visual identity they deserve!

+> [!IMPORTANT]
+>
+> You need to use your own Spotify's Client ID to make it work for you, as Spotify does not allow unregistered users to use a developer app.
+>
+> See [here](https://developer.spotify.com/documentation/web-api/concepts/quota-modes) for more information.

 ## 🌟 Features